opsit-io/opsit-explang-docs/docs/explang-alg.md

 Generally, `false`, `NIL`, zero numbers of different types, empty lists, sets, strings  and other sequences have implicit `False` truth value.
-Other objects have  thruth value of `true`.
+Other objects have  truth value of `true`.

 For example